react-hook-use-cta: (use Call To Action)

 Features

-• update: Update current state
+• update: Merge new state

-• replace: Replace entire current state
+• replace: Replace entire state

 • updateInitial: Update initial state